 David Levy has worked in the field of Artificial Intelligence since graduating from St. Andrews University, Scotland, in 1967.
 He led the team that won the 1997 Loebner Prize in Artificial Intelligence in New York.
 In 1968 Levy (who is an International Master and expert in computer chess) challenged four Artificial Intelligence luminaries to develop a computer program that could beat him at chess within ten years (he won the bet in 1978, but was eventually defeated in 1989).
 He is also the president of the International Computer Games Association .

-In the final chapters of Levy’s most recent book, Robots Unlimited: Life in a Virtual Age, he turns his attention to love, sex, and reproduction among and between humans and robots, as well as the ethical issues raised in having sex with robots.
+In the final chapters of Levy’s book, Robots Unlimited: Life in a Virtual Age, he turns his attention to love, sex, and reproduction among and between humans and robots, as well as the ethical issues raised in having sex with robots.

 I asked David Levy about his work in the area of AI and sexuality, and his vision of the not too distant future of human robot sexual interactions.